-Which AT&T plan should you get?
+Which AT&T phone plan should you get?

 - SD video streaming

-MVNO Cricket Wireless is fortunate enough to leverage AT&T's 4G LTE and 5G network but offers its customers better deals.
-Whether you're looking for a simple 2GB plan for a cheap price, or you prefer having unlimited high-speed data, 15GB of mobile hotspot, and even some international benefits, Cricket has you covered.

-Best Budget: AT&T Prepaid 5GB
+Best budget: AT&T Prepaid 5GB

 AT&T's Prepaid 5GB plan is only $30 per month for a single line and is perfect for anyone who won't consume any more data than that.
-It's a great budget option, and though you won't have access to AT&T's 5G network, you'll still get benefits like being able to turn your phone into a hotspot, get fraud call blocking and spam alerts, as well as unlimited international texting.
-This plan gives you SD streaming, and if you have any unused high-speed data it'll roll over into the next month.
+It's a great budget option, and though you won't have access to AT&T's 5G network, you'll still get benefits like turning your phone into a hotspot, getting fraud call blocking and spam alerts, as well as unlimited international texting.
+This plan gives you SD streaming, and if you have any unused high-speed data, it'll roll over into the next month.

-With this plan talking and texting to Mexico and Canada will be pay-per-use, so that's something to keep in mind if you have family there that you call frequently.
-But you will be able to use talk, text, and data while you're traveling in Mexico and Canada.
-Another thing to note with this plan is that once you've used up your 5GB of data, your data speeds will be slowed to a maximum of 128Kbps.
+With this plan, talking and texting to Mexico and Canada will be pay-per-use, so that's something to keep in mind if you have family that you call frequently.
+But you will be able to use talk, text, and data while traveling in Mexico and Canada.
+Another thing to note with this plan is that once you've used up your 5GB of data, your data speeds will slow to 128Kbps.

-If you want a bit more data but don't want to sacrifice this great price, AT&T does offer a nearly identical Prepaid 8GB plan if you pay for 12 months in advance.
-The price drops down to $25 per month, and you'll get 3GB extra data to work with plus the bonus of HD video streaming.
+If you want a bit more data but don't want to sacrifice this great price, AT&T does offer a nearly identical Prepaid 8GB plan if you pay for 12 months upfront.
+The price drops down to $25 per month, and you'll get 3GB of extra data to work with, plus the bonus of HD video streaming.
 If you can't commit to 12 months, there's also a 3-month 8GB plan for $33 per month.
-Either way, AT&T's Prepaid 5GB plan is one of the best budget choices you can get with this carrier.
+Either way, AT&T's Prepaid 5GB plan is one of the best budget choices with this carrier.

 Pros: